Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Presentation:

-S. V. S. Narayana Murty — Chairman & Managing Director
+S. V. S. Narayana Murty — Chairman and Managing Director

-So I wanted to share with all of you these significant achievements.
-Technically I think with the above.
-I now request the moderator to invite questions from the analysts or investors who are there joining the conference call.
+I think with the above, I now request the moderator to invite questions from the analysts or investors who are there joining the conference call.
 Thank you so much.

 Questions and Answers: